-A blend which the Applicant states to be desirable is 6,000 mg/kg aspartame and 1,800 mg/kg Ace K. As demonstrated above such a blend does not comply with the unity principle nor the current maximum permitted level for Ace K. By increasing the MPL of Ace K in chewing gum to 5000 mg/kg the blend is compliant with the unity principle.
+A blend which the Applicant states to be desirable is 6,000 mg/kg aspartame and 1,800 mg/kg Ace K. As demonstrated above such a blend does not comply with the Code when the MPL is 2000 mg/kg due to the unity principle.
+By increasing the MPL of Ace K in chewing gum to 5000 mg/kg the blend is compliant with the unity principle.